tc39/proposal-smart-pipelines/readme.md

-This proposal uses the [grammatical notation as that from the ECMAScript standard][ECMAScript Notational Conventions, § Grammars] to denote its lexical and syntactic grammars, with two modifications for human readability:
+This proposal uses the [grammatical notation as that from the ECMAScript standard][ECMAScript Notational Conventions, § Grammars] to denote its lexical and syntactic grammars, with three modifications for human readability:

-“camelCase” is spaced out: “camel Camel” and adjacent variables, production names, and rule names are separated by the middle dot “·”.
+* “camelCase” is spaced out as “camel Camel” for all variables, production names, and rule names.

+* Adjacent variables, production names, and rule names are separated by the middle dot “·”.
+This prevents two adjacent identifiers from being confused as the same identifier separated by spaces.
+(Middle dot is omitted between code literals, which are obviously separate through their formatting.)

+* References to rules are written in a method style: “…._Rule Name_(…)”, rather than “_Rule Name_ of … with arguments …” or “… Contains …”.

 ### Lexical grammar
 The smart pipe operator adds two new tokens to JavaScript: `|>` the binary pipe,